Rebecca Toutant, MA, RD, CSSD, LDN, CEDS, CDCES, cPT

 Is there such a thing as too much protein?

-Excessive protein displaces other foods in the diet which can negatively impact health.
-Typically when people increase their protein intake, they do it in the form of meat or protein shakes which edges out plant based foods and associated nutrients.
+Moreover, when people increase their protein intake, they do it in the form of meat or protein shakes which edges out plant based foods and associated nutrients.

 Plants are amazing at disease prevention due to their high levels of fiber, antioxidants, as well as vitamins and minerals.
 Additionally animal based protein also tends to increase the amount of saturated fat (and often sodium) in the diet which is not awesome for our cardiovascular health.